How to measure brand health and conduct a brand health audit

 I use the word ‘delivery’ rather than ‘communication’ because a brand’s beauty is in the eye of the beholder.
 This is not about a business’s advertising messages, or even its marketing output in a wider sense.
 A brand’s position in the hearts and minds of its b2b target audience is a product of all messages and impressions received from all sources.

-Though I am discussing business decision making, it is as human beings that we gather and process experiences to create our view of a brand.
+Though we are principally addressing business decision making in this article, it is as human beings that we gather and process experiences to create our view of a brand.
 If delivery of the brand promise comes down to one word, it is ‘consistency’.

 - Consistency means that your brand’s positioning has the chance to transmit loud and clear through the noise of business life to mean something, rather than nothing, to your b2b audience